moorepants/dissertation/motioncapture.rst

-Calculating the eigenvectors :math:`\mathbf{v}_i` and eigenvalues :math:`\lambda_i` of the covariance matrix effectively transforms the space to one where the variances are maximized and the covariances are zero.
+Calculating the eigenvectors :math:`\mathbf{v}_i` and eigenvalues :math:`\lambda_i` of the covariance matrix effectively transforms the space to one in which the variances are maximized and the covariances are zero.
 The eigenvectors are the principal components of the data set and the corresponding eigenvalues represent the variance of each principal component.
 The eigenvectors are ordered by decreasing eigenvalue where :math:`\mathbf{v}_1` is